burlesona/httppromise/Readme.md

 3. The xhr response object will be returned to your promises as-is.

-This all happens in the HTTPPromise Request object's constructor, and is pretty straightforward, so please just check the source code to see the default types and what all happens under the hood, then feel free to extend this however you like.
+This all happens in the HTTPromise Request object's constructor, and is pretty straightforward, so please just check the source code to see the default types and what all happens under the hood, then feel free to extend this however you like.